rrodkin/devart-template/project_posts/2014-03-26-Two-Days-To-Go-And-Just-Getting-Started!.md

 ##Next Post . . .

 Now that you have some background, it’s time to define the scope for this project.
-Aside from the fact that there are barely two days left, there is precious little time until July . . .
+Aside from the fact that there are barely two days left until March 28, there is precious little time until July . . .